hernana8/WWUAdvancedPaleo/Modeling Gradients #1.md

 `apply(PresencePBDB, 1, function(r) any(r %in% c("Mytilus")))`

+I was able to find this hideous code that I know doesn't belong here, but still does the job.
+I know the basic code is somewhere in this `apply(PresencePBDB, 1, "Mytilus") structure but couldn't come to an answer.

 All the epochs say FALSE.

 **(4) Look at the epochs in the geologic timescale.
 Using your answer to question 3, in which epochs can we infer that Mytilus was present, even though we have no record of them in the PBDB?
 How did you deduce this?**